DeltaEcho192/dotfiles/README.md

 - JQ (Json Parsing)
 - CPDF (PDF combine and handling)

-## Linux Version
-The second branch `linux` contains all the configurations required for my personal Arch linux setup.

 ### Important Plugins and Tools
     This is a list of important plugins and tools that are used and some are required to be installed when using the configs to allow for proper functionality.
 All the previous plugins are still required with a few extra.

     - rofi (Spotlight Search)
     - polybar (Upgraded status bar)
     - i3 (Window Manager)
     - btop (System Monitoring)
 - Thunar (File manager)

+## Macos Version
+The second branch `macos` contains all the configurations required for my personal mac laptop setup.